tendermint/go-amino/README.md

 ```

 In theory, List encoding could be similar to struct encoding, e.g. by prefixing
 each element with a key that includes the index number.
-Instead, the Wire
+Instead, the Amino
 encoding specified here is more compact for dense lists because the index
 number is implied.